Fashion is a tough industry.

 The man in the Hathaway shirt

-This list wouldn’t be completely without the legendary advertisement created and writen by David Ogilvy.
+This list wouldn’t be complete without the legendary advertisement created and written by David Ogilvy.

 The first major component of this ad is the creative.
 The photo instantly makes you think, “Who is this man?
 Why is wearing an eyepatch?
 How does he look so good?”